 The reality is institutionally dominated Associations have no choice but to represent the interests of the majority of their members and the minority factions are largely ignored.
 Many are now coming to the conclusion that supporting an Association whose membership is dominated by financial institutions and their advisers does not make sense.

 The next major change predicted for the financial services sector will be compulsory membership of an Association to operate in the industry.

-With the ever increasing need to lower practice operational costs, attract new clients and have protection from unfair market treatment, the selection criteria of an Association will become more focussed and relevant to the success of your practice.
+With the ever increasing need to lower practice operational costs, attract new clients and have protection from unfair market treatment, the selection criteria of an Association will become more focused and relevant to the success of your practice.

 The past culture of an adviser joining several Associations will change to selecting an organisation that clearly represents the best interests of the majority of its members and aligning this criteria to their circumstances.

 With the emergence of our sector from the political and commercial wilderness over the past 5 years, the AIOFP has changed its focus and objectives to meet the challenges facing our sector going forward.